puradox/divvy/README.md

 #### Adding Components to an Entity

-When Components are added to Entities, the constructor that matches the parameter list will be called.
-This allows for overloaded constructors to be utilized.

 ```C++
 hero.add<Nametag>("Mario");
 ```

+When Components are added to Entities, the constructor that matches the parameter list of `add` will be called.
+This allows for overloaded constructors to be utilized.

 #### Retrieving Components from an Entity